Direct Access to the

 • In spacecraft, pressurization is typically done using a combination of mechanical systems, such as pumps and valves, and electrical systems, such as pressure sensors and control computers.

 Pressurization systems must be carefully designed and maintained to ensure the safety and comfort of the passengers and crew, and to prevent damage to the aircraft or spacecraft.
-Failures in pressurization systems can lead to a dangerous situation and depressurization can cause hypoxia and other health-related issues.
+Failures in pressurization systems can lead to a dangerous situation and depressurization can cause Hypoxia and other health-related issues.

 Related Articles to the term 'Pressurization'